newstack-cloud/celerity/libs/blueprint/README.md

 ![blueprint architecture](./assets/BlueprintArchitectureOverview.png)

-The blueprint library provides a set of building blocks for creating systems that can parse, validate and manage the lifecycle of blueprints.
+The blueprint framework provides a set of building blocks for creating systems that can parse, validate and manage the lifecycle of blueprints.

 A blueprint is a specification of resources the can be deployed to a downstream provider.